Fihl/iceKeyer/docs/indexStraight.md

-# iceKeyer, the no fuss keyer
+# iceKeyer, the no fuss keyer.
+Straight model
-# Straight model

 ## Features
 - No moving parts